-From January 2021, the way businesses trade, hire staff, provide services, and use personal data with countries in the EU is changing.
-Whether we leave the EU with a deal or no deal, all businesses should consider how it may affect them and prepare accordingly.
+As of January 2021, the way businesses trade, hire staff, provide services, and use personal data with countries in the EU has changed.

-The UK left the European Union on 31 January 2020.
-Under the terms of the Withdrawal Agreement, we are now in a transition period that is due to end on 31 December 2020.
-When the transition period ends, we will have left the EU single market and customs union.
-This will mean new rules about goods and services, and living and working in the UK.
-The FMB is here to help you stay up to date, and get your business ready.
+The UK left the European Union on 31 January 2020, and the transition period under the terms of the Withdrawal Agreement ended on 31 December 2020.
+The UK is no longer a member of the EU single market and customs union.
+New rules about goods and services, and living and working in the UK apply.
+The FMB is here to help you stay up to date.

-The UK’s new immigration system will treat EU and non-EU citizens the same.
-It will only allow workers to enter the UK as part of a points-based system.
+The UK’s new immigration system treats EU and non-EU citizens the same.
+It only allows workers to enter the UK as part of a points-based system.
 A business wishing to recruit someone from overseas will need to register as a licenced sponsor.
 More information on how to become a sponsor is available on the UK Government website.
 Getting a licence normally takes eight weeks and fees apply.

-EU, EEA or Swiss citizens and their families who wish to continue living in the UK after June 2021 can apply to the EU Settlement Scheme.
+EU, EEA or Swiss citizens and their families who wish to continue living in the UK have until 30 June 2021 to apply to the EU Settlement Scheme.

 The Construction Leadership Council (CLC) has also produced a guide with advice and information about the movement of people.

-From 1 January 2021, the way businesses import goods from the EU will change.
-All goods will be required to go through customs.
-Construction products may carry different markings, with the EU’s CE marking still applicable in some cases, and the UK’s Conformity Assessment (CA) in others.
+They way businesses export and import goods to and from the EU has changed.
+All goods are required to go through customs.
+Construction products may now carry different markings, with the EU’s CE marking still applicable in some cases, and the UK’s Conformity Assessment (CA) in others.
 The CLC has produced detailed guidance on this issue.

 For businesses in Northern Ireland, the Withdrawal Agreement includes a protocol which avoids a hard border between Northern Ireland and the Republic of Ireland.
 The Trader Support Service provides special assistance to businesses in NI, including information on how to avoid supply chain disruption.

-Even though the UK has left the EU and is in a transition period, UK companies will still need to comply with GDPR because it is likely that they offer goods or services or monitor individuals in the EU.
-They must also comply with whatever UK version of the GDPR is implemented.
+Even though the UK has left the EU, UK companies still need to comply with GDPR because it is likely that they offer goods or services or monitor individuals in the EU.
+UK companies will also need to comply with the domestic version of GDPR when it is implemented.
 The CLC produced a guide which outlines what businesses should be aware of.

 We represent the views of small to medium-sized (SME) builders on the Construction Leadership Council’s (CLC) Product Availability Group and Brexit Movement of People Working Group.
 The CLC speaks to Government on behalf of the wider industry.